Exton, Rutland

-Exton is a village in Rutland, England.
-The population was 607 at the 2011 census.
-The civil parish was abolished in 2016 and merged with Horn to form Exton and Horn.
+Exton is a village and former civil parish, now in the parish of Exton and Horn, in the county of Rutland, England.
+The population of the parish was 607 at the 2011 census.
+On 1 April 2016 the parish was abolished and merged with Horn to form "Exton and Horn".

 The village

 The village's name means 'farm/settlement which has oxen'.

 The village includes a tree-planted green overlooked by the Fox and Hounds pub.
 Close to the green is the war memorial to the dead of Exton and Whitwell and to relatives of the Earl of Gainsborough; the names include Tom Cecil Noel MC and Bar and Maurice Dease VC.
 The memorial was designed by Alfred Young Nutt.

 In the south of the parish towards Rutland Water is Barnsdale Gardens which were created by Geoff Hamilton of the BBC television series Gardeners' World.

 Further south, on the north shore of Rutland Water, stands what was the Barnsdale country house and is now the Barnsdale Hall Hotel and Country Club.
 Barnsdale was a large country house, built in 1890 as a hunting lodge for Earl Fitzwilliam by architect E. J. May.
 It is a Grade II listed building.